 If you want a job in any part of fashion, knowing how to draw fashion flats in Illustrator is a mandatory skill.
 The problem?
 Adobe Illustrator can be a really frustrating software to learn.
 And it can feel like everything takes FOREVER.
 But it doesn’t have to!
 CUT YOUR ILLUSTRATOR TIME IN HALF WITH THESE TUTORIALS ⏰ Oh. […]

 You know when you look back on designs you created years ago and CRINGE?
-It’s the weirdest thing…because at the time, you thought they were great.
-I was looking through some of my Illustrator flat sketches last week and for the first time ever, I realized the difference between what I’d drawn a decade ago […]
+It’s the weirdest thing… because at the time, you thought they were great.
+I was looking through some of my Illustrator flat sketches last week and for the first time ever, I realized the difference between what I’d drawn a decade […]

-Last week, hundreds of you told me what you wanted.
+Last week I asked what you’re doing in Illustrator, and hundreds of you responded.
 Turns out, most of you are working on sketching flats and creating repeats.
 Which is why I created my latest videos for you – to give you exactly what you’ve asked for.
-Check out the tutorials below, and if you want to get video answers to your […]
+Check out the tutorials below, and if you want […]

 You hear it over and over, and you wish it wasn’t true, but everyone keeps telling you: “You must know how to sketch with the Pen Tool in Illustrator.”
 And they’re right.
 The Pen Tool is an essential for Illustrator users and fashion designers.
 But most of you kinda hate it.
 Me?
 I actually LOVE the Pen Tool. […]